Eugene writes a variety of articles on the Maven coalition network of sites, covering topics such as gardening, DIY, photography, and STEM.

 Did you know that oatmeal is recommended as part of a healthy diet because it has been shown in studies that it reduces cholesterol?

-According to this abstract on the National Center for Biomedical Research (NCBI) website,
+According to this abstract on the National Center for Biomedical Research (NCBI):

-"13 years support the suggestion that intake of oat β-glucan at daily doses of at least 3 g may reduce plasma total and low-density lipoprotein (LDL) cholesterol levels by 5-10%"
+"Results of this analysis show that studies conducted during the past 13 years support the suggestion that intake of oat β-glucan at daily doses of at least 3 g may reduce plasma total and low-density lipoprotein (LDL) cholesterol levels by 5-10%."

 - 1 1/2 pounds round minced beef, the leanest you can get!